jbbacon/GIRF_PE_Python/README.md

 ```

 ## Contents
-**Pypulseq_GIRF_PE.py** - this is the first script to run.
-This creates the .seq file which can be used on the scanner to collect the GIRF data.
+**Pypulseq_GIRF_PE.py** - This creates the .seq file to be used on the scanner to collect GIRF data.

-Inspired by https://cds.ismrm.org/protected/22MProceedings/PDFfiles/0641.html for the optimised GIRF calcualtion and https://onlinelibrary.wiley.com/doi/10.1002/mrm.27902 for the 2D Phase Encoding.
+Inspired by https://cds.ismrm.org/protected/22MProceedings/PDFfiles/0641.html and https://onlinelibrary.wiley.com/doi/10.1002/mrm.27583 for the optimised GIRF calcualtion, and https://onlinelibrary.wiley.com/doi/10.1002/mrm.27902 for the 2D Phase Encoding.

-Notes: The ADC event has 80000 points, when on the scanner this should be split up into readout events with a length of 8000.
-Lib Balance should also be turned off on the scanner.
+Notes: The ADC event has 80000 points, when on the scanner this should be split up into readout events of length of 8000.
+Lib Balance should be disabled on the scanner.
 Scanner requires pulseq compiler >= 1.4.3.

-The function should be called through terrminal as
+Run the script through terminal as
 ```
 pixi run gen-seq --direction x --output /path/to/output/folder
 ```

-Many other tags also exists for plotting capability, adjusting slice thickness, slice offset, fov, number of phase encoding steps, number of gradients.
+Other tags exists for plotting capability, adjusting slice thickness, slice offset, fov, number of phase encoding steps, number of gradients.

 To fully characterise the scanner this should be called 3 times with the direction being x, y, z respectively.
+The default options will create a sequence which is ~2 hours for each direction.

 The function will output the .seq file, a .csv containing information about the gradient order, a .json file containing parameters of the sequence and a .npz file containing additional gradient information.
-The full sequence will take ~2 hours to run per primary gradient direction
+---

-**GIRF_PE_Processing.py** - this takes the .dat file output from the scanner and will process it to perform coil combination, 2D Fourier Transform and arange the data into a sensible format.
+**GIRF_PE_Processing.py** - This process the raw scanner data performing coil combination, 2D Fourier Transform and aranging the data into a sensible format.
 This may take ~10 minutes to run per direction.

-This function should be called through terminal as
+Run the script through terminal as
 ```
-pixi run proc-data --mri_file /path/to/.dat/file --csv_file /path/to/pulse_order_log_x.csv --json_file /path/to/parameters.json --npz_file /path/to/InputGradients.npz --direction x --output_folder /path/to/output/folder
+pixi run proc-data --mri_file /path/to/mri_data.dat --csv_file /path/to/pulse_order_log_x.csv --json_file /path/to/parameters.json --npz_file /path/to/InputGradients.npz --direction x --output_folder /path/to/output/folder
 ```

 This will again need to be run 3 times for the 3 directions.
+---

-**PE_script_OptimizedGIRFCalculation.py** - Main script to use in order to obain the GIRF.
-With some minor modifications this is a translation of the MATLAB code provided in https://cds.ismrm.org/protected/22MProceedings/PDFfiles/0641.html.
+**PE_script_OptimizedGIRFCalculation.py** - Main script to calculate and view the GIRF.
+With some minor modifications this is a translation of the MATLAB code provided in https://cds.ismrm.org/protected/22MProceedings/PDFfiles/0641.html https://github.com/BRAIN-TO/girfISMRM2022.git.
 Helper functions are all contained in help_functions_GIRF

 This function should be called through terminal as
 ```
 pixi run get-girf --data_path /path/to/data --direction x
 ```
-There are  many options to adjust the plotting, B0 or self term of the GIRF, file saving, the start point and end point of the data
+Other tags to adjust the plotting, B0 or self term of the GIRF, file saving, the start point and end point of the data